-The purpose of the communication described in the Other Reporting Required by Government Auditing Standards section of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the FMCS' internal control or compliance.
+The purpose of the communication described in the Report on Internal Control Over Financial Reporting and Other Matters sections of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the FMCS' internal control or compliance.
 This section is an integral part of an audit performed in accordance with Government Auditing Standards in considering the FMCS' internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.